The Cup They Couldn't Lose

 America, the Ryder Cup, and the Long Road to Whistling Straits

-The dramatic narrative of the 2021 Ryder Cup—the event that pitted the premier U.S. and European golfing talent against each other—exploring the modern history of the tournament that led to the showdown at Whistling Straits, and how 2021's contenders represent the PGA Tour at its most intriguing.
+The definitive story of the Ryder Cup—the event that pits the best golfers from America against the best from Europe—exploring the modern history of the tournament that led to the showdown at Whistling Straits in 2021.

 The task facing Steve Stricker at the 2021 Ryder Cup was enormous.
-It was his job, as the American captain, to stare down almost 40 years of Ryder Cup history, break a pattern of American home losses that had persisted almost as long, and reverse the tide of European dominance in golf's most infamous event.
-From the moment the first ball was struck at the 2021 Ryder Cup at Whistling Straits in Wisconsin, Team USA stood with its back to the abyss, fighting a rearguard action against what could have been the worst and most expensive defeat in Ryder Cup history.
-It was the epitome of a must-win situation, but it was also something more—in the entire 93-year history of the event, no American side has ever confronted the kind of pressure they faced.
-Starting on the morning of September 24, those 12 players competed not just for a Cup, and not just for pride, but to save the reputation of the US team itself.
+It was his job, as the American captain, to stare down almost 40 years of Ryder Cup history, break a pattern of home losses that had persisted almost as long, and reverse the tide of European dominance in one of golf's most tense and emotional events.
+This was the epitome of a must-win, but it was also something more—in the entire 93-year history of the event, no American side had ever faced this kind of pressure.
+Starting on the morning of September 24, those 12 players competed not just for a Cup, or for pride, but to save the reputation of the U.S. team itself.